Connecting Canada to the world

 Container traffic to and from the West Coast is growing

-As part of our work to ensure there is enough space for growing trade on Canada’s west coast, the port authority has commissioned a series of independent, expert third-party container traffic forecasts that consider long-term trends in global markets and trade, as well as a range of other drivers of container traffic demand.
-The findings of these forecasts conclude that container traffic to and from the West Coast is expected to grow significantly, well into the future.
+As part of our work to ensure there is enough space for growing trade on Canada’s west coast, the port authority has commissioned a series of expert, third-party container traffic forecasts that consider long-term trends in global markets and trade, as well as a range of other drivers of container traffic demand.
+The findings of these forecasts conclude that container volumes to and from the West Coast are expected to grow significantly, well into the future.

 Based on our container traffic and capacity forecasts, the entire capacity of the Roberts Bank Terminal 2 Project is needed to ensure Canada is able to meet trade plans and objectives through to the mid-to-late 2030s.